 (The white bits are just fat from homemade chicken stock floating throughout!)

-Ok, time to cook!
-Heat 2 Tablespoons extra virgin olive oil in a 12″ cast iron skillet over medium-high heat.
-Add the chicken thighs then sear until golden brown on one side, 1-2 minutes, and then flip and sear until golden brown on the other – the chicken does not need to be cooked through at this point.
+Set the sauce aside then heat 2 Tablespoons extra virgin olive oil in a 12″ cast iron skillet over medium-high heat.
+Add the chicken thighs then sear until golden brown on one side, 1-2 minutes, and then flip and sear until golden brown on the other.
+The chicken does not need to be cooked through at this point.
 Remove the chicken to a plate then set aside.

 Next, remove the skillet from the heat then add 2 Tablespoons bourbon.
 Two things: